Hidden Translation and Translating Coset in Quantum Computing: Introduction

-Addressing \HSP{} in the non-abelian case is considered to be one of the most important challenge at present in quantum computing.
+Finding an efficient algorithm for \HSP{} for non-abelian groups $G$ is considered to be one of the most important challenges at present in quantum computing.
 Besides its intrinsic mathematical interest, the importance of this problem is enhanced by the fact that it contains as a special case the graph isomorphism problem.
-Unfortunately, non-abelian \HSP{} seems to be much more difficult than the abelian case, and although considerable efforts were spent on it in the last years, only a few successes can be reported.
-They can be divided in two categories.
-The standard algorithm is extended to some non-abelian groups in~\cite{rb98,hrt00,gsvv01} using the quantum Fourier transform over these groups.
-Unfortunately, efficient quantum Fourier transform implementations are known only for a few non-abelian groups~\cite{bea97,prb99,rb98,hrt00}.
-In a different approach, \HSP{} was efficiently solved in the context of specific black-box groups~\cite{bs84,wat01} by~\cite{ims01} without using the Fourier transform on the group.
+Unfortunately, although its query complexity is shown to be polynomial by Ettinger, H{\o}yer and Knill \cite{ehk04}, non-abelian \HSP{} seems to be much more difficult than the abelian case.
+Although considerable efforts were spent on it in the last few years, only a small number of successes can be reported.
+They can be divided into two categories.
+The standard abelian Fourier sampling based algorithm has been extended to some non-abelian groups in \cite{rb98,hrt00,gsvv01,gavinsky04,mrrs04,dmr10} using the quantum Fourier transform over these (non-abelian) groups.
+Although efficient quantum Fourier transform implementations are known for several non-abelian groups~\cite{bea97,hoy97,prb99,mrr04}, the power of the technique appears to be very limited.
+In a different approach, \HSP{} was efficiently solved in the context of specific non-abelian black-box groups~\cite{bs84,wat00} by~\cite{ims01} without using the Fourier transform on the group, and instead using Fourier transforms over abelian groups only.
+Similarly, only abelian Fourier transforms were used by~\cite{ig04,bcd05,chkl06,iss07,iss08} to solve the hidden subgroup problem in some specific kinds of non-abelian groups.
+See \cite{cd10} for a more detailed review of hidden subgroup algorithms and related problems.